cosmos/sdk-tutorials/liquidity-module/index.md

 Make sure to replace `cosmosxxxxx` with your address.

-**Tip** Sometimes transactions don't go through on the first try.
+**Tip:** Sometimes transactions don't go through on the first try.
 Make sure you check the terminal window that shows the relayer process and verify that you see output similar to the following output:

  ```markdown
  Relay 1 packets from myblockchain => cosmoshub-testnet